 Loving to teach and coach students, Catherine currently has a private studio, teaches at the Chicago School of Music and is a coach for Chicago Youth Symphony Orchestra and an instructor for the Chicago Harp Ensemble.
 Being a huge advocate for the exposure of classical music, she has been directly involved in many outreach and non-profit organizations and concerts.

-As an avid hiker and aspiring mountaineer, Granger successfully completed a through hike of New Zealand via the 3,000 kilometer Te Araroa trail taking her 138 days to complete the journey from Cape Reinga to Bluff.
-This summer she hiked California's John Muir Trail (250 miles), summited Mt.
-Whitney and climbed 14 of Colorado's highest mountains in one week.
+As an avid hiker, Granger successfully walked the Te Araroa - a 3,007 kilometer trail across New Zealand taking 138 days to complete the journey from Cape Reinga to Bluff.
+In recent years she has completed a through hike of California's John Muir Trail (400k), Camino de Santiago (880k) across Spain in the winter, climbed 14 of Colorado's highest mountains in one week and Australia's 15 highest mountains.